Meeting transcription turns the recorded audio or video of a meeting into a text document and makes the information easily searchable and accessible.

 Use a foot pedal to help you pause and stop the transcription tape while keeping your hands free to type without interruptions.
 A foot pedal makes transcribing easier and faster.

 TIP: Set the speed of the audio to match your typing speed.
 Slow down the audio to be able to type for longer periods of time without having to pause and rewind the tape.
-Slow down the speed of the audio to better understand hard to hear or mumbled words.
+Slow down the speed of the audio to better understand hard-to-hear or mumbled words.

 To help you choose a foot pedal for transcription, read my blog post about How to Select a Foot Pedal for Transcription.